arangodb/arangodb/Documentation/DocuBlocks/Rest/Graphs/get_api_gharial.md

 The response code.

 @RESTREPLYBODY{graphs,array,required,graph_list}
+A list of all named graphs.

 @RESTSTRUCT{graph,graph_list,object,optional,graph_representation}
-The information about the newly created graph
+The properties of the named graph.

 @EXAMPLES